Canonical 3D Deformer Maps: Unifying parametric and non-parametric methods for dense weakly-supervised category reconstruction: Architecture details

 Since most datasets are biased in terms of the viewpoints, e.g. birds are less likely to be photographed from the front or back than from the side, we apply inverse propensity correction on the distribution of 1D rotations to ensure uniform coverage.
 We correct the distribution of rotations in the horizontal plane only, assuming that the pitch varies less than the azimuth, which is true for most object-centric datasets.
 In particular, we first find the upward direction as an eigenvector of the rotation axes extracted from the camera orientations extracted by NR-SFM from the training set:~$\{R^*_n\}$.
 Then we compute the azimuth~$a(R^*_n)$ as the rotation component around the estimated upward axis.
 The sampling weight for an image~$I_n$ is thus found as~$\big(p(a(R^*_n))\big)^{-1}$, where the distribution~$p$ is approximated by a histogram of 16 bins.
 Note that we only need to do this at training time when NR-SFM viewpoint predictions are available; at test time, the networks can take a single image.

-To compute the min-k cross-image perceptual loss~\eqref{e:crossproj}, we treat the first image~$I$ in the batch as a target and warp the rest of the images using their \textit{estimated} camera and shape parameters~$R(I'), \vect{t}(I'), \vect{\alpha}(I')$.
-For each pixel, we average the distances to $k = 6$ closest feature maps as per \cref{e:crossproj}.
+To compute the min-k cross-image perceptual loss~(7) in the main paper, we treat the first image~$I$ in the batch as a target and warp the rest of the images using their \textit{estimated} camera and shape parameters~$R(I'), \vect{t}(I'), \vect{\alpha}(I')$.
+For each pixel, we average the distances to $k = 6$ closest feature maps as per eq.
+(7).

 \paragraph{Implementation.} We implemented \method using Pytorch framework.
 We run training on a single NVidia Tesla V100 GPU with 16 Gb of memory.
 Training for full 50 epochs takes around 48 hours.

 \paragraph{Runtime analysis} On a single gpu, the feedforward pass of our network takes one average 0.111 sec per image.